regisss/nfl_helmet_assignment/README.md

 pip install -r requirements.txt
 ```

+## Helmet detection notebook

+The notebook `yolov5_helmet_detection.ipynb` displays an application of YOLOv5 to helmet detection.
+Running the whole notebook will generate a video clip with inference results obtained on one of the test videos.
+This video clip can be viewed in the last cell of the notebook.

+Be careful to specify well where you store Kaggle's data for this challenge (in the second code cell of the notebook).

 ## Pipeline

 The goal of this competition is to assign specific players to each helmet.